Combined first-trimester screening

 - free ꞵ-human chorionic gonadotropin (free ꞵhCG).

-An accurate measurement of the fetal crown-rump length and the nuchal translucency is required, as well as a maternal venous blood sample.
+Accurate measurements of fetal crown-rump length and nuchal translucency are made during an ultrasound scan, and a maternal venous blood sample is taken.
 The measurements must be recorded on the test laboratory form that goes with the sample to the biochemistry lab.

 Test outcomes